The Top 5 Safety Tips for Having Kids on a Boat

 U.S. Coast Guard regulations mandate the wearing of an approved personal flotation device for you and everyone aboard your boat.
 Always remember that in the eyes of the law, if it's your boat, it's your responsibility.

 PFDs that are designed for adult usage are generally made with an adjustable "one size fits all" concept.
-But when selecting the best PFD for children in the middle of their growth cycle, it can get a little more complicated especially as they physically mature, or if they happen to be toddlers.
+However, selecting the best PFD for children in the middle of their growth cycle can get a little more complicated, especially as they physically mature or if they happen to be toddlers.

-Although from a financial standpoint, it may be tempting to buy your child a PFD that's roomy enough to allow them some wiggle room as they grow, it's a foolhardy concept.
+From a financial standpoint, it may be tempting to buy your child a PFD that's roomy enough to allow them some wiggle room as they grow, but it's a foolhardy concept.

 Growing into a pair of blue jeans or tennis shoes may be acceptable on the home front, but not out on the water.
 Toddlers also have a tendency to try and ditch their PFDs because they don't yet understand the importance of wearing one.